diandians/diandians.github.io/_posts/2017-08-18-how-to-build-personal-sites-with-jekyll.markdown

 ---
 layout: page
-title:  "How to convert your personal sites to Jekyll"
+title:  "How to build personal sites with Jekyll"
 date:   2017-08-18
 categories: jekyll